cofoeducistudent/tam-ms1-c/README.md

 |5|Collect user data / Contact Section|Feature|
 |6|Post communication to users|Out-of-scope

-### **We will remove the final feature as this is not green-lit** and I think it will be more backend when delivered.
-Indeed, if a front end section is required it will be implemenmt using an admin login credential to stop harassment mailing.
+ We will place feature -6- as Out of scope OOS, this is **not green-lit** and I suspect will be a mixture of back-end and front-end when delivered.
+Indeed, if a front end section is required it will be likley implemented using an admin login credential to stop harassment mailing.

  Also we will most probably need to integrate a special page for the administrator or owner to access such a feature.
 In short this feature will be demed curently out of scope.

-### When further quizzed as to the nature of promo-material wanted on the site.
+## When further quizzed as to the nature of promo-material wanted on the site.
 BEF eloborated that they will provide a **press-kit pdf** file for download, as this is typicaly used by press and festivals etc. They will also provide the images and stills for the site.
 ---
 ---
 # Approach